You’re invited to join me and other Wheelchair Travel readers on an accessible group trip to one of the world’s most popular destinations!

 Transfer from the hotel to the airport to meet your departing flight.

-To make sure this experience is special and enjoyable for everyone, I’ve decided to lead two separate (smaller) groups of 10-12 people each on this Portugal itinerary.
+To make sure this experience is special and enjoyable for everyone, I’ve decided to lead a smaller group of 10-12 people on this Portugal itinerary.

 - GROUP A — Saturday, August 1st to Monday, August 10th